• Skip to primary navigation

 Notes

-Storage: Dill pickle deviled eggs will stay fresh in an airtight container for up to 2 days in the fridge.
+Storage: Store in an airtight container for up to 2 days in the fridge.

-Meal prep: For gatherings, you can prep the eggs and filling up to 2 days in advance and then assemble the eggs just before the event for the best results.
+Meal prep: For gatherings, prep the eggs and filling up to 2 days in advance and assemble before the event.

 Did you make this recipe?